 You may not have any symptoms during the early stages of gallbladder cancer.
 Some early-stage gallbladder cancers are found by chance – for example, if a doctor examines your gallbladder after it has been removed to treat gallstones.

 Later symptoms of gallbladder cancer can include the following.

 These symptoms aren’t always caused by gallbladder cancer but if you have them, see your GP.

 Your GP will ask you about your symptoms and examine you.
 He or she may also ask you about your medical history.
-Your GP may refer you to a gastroenterologist, a doctor who specialises in identifying and treating conditions that affect the digestive system, or a surgeon who specialises in liver cancer, for further tests.
-These tests may include the following.
+Your GP may do a blood test to check your general health and how well your liver is working.
+He or she may then refer you to another doctor depending on the results and your symptoms.
+This may be to a gastroenterologist, a doctor who specialises in identifying and treating conditions that affect the digestive system.
+Alternatively you may be referred to a surgeon.

 This is the main type of treatment for gallbladder cancer.
-If your cancer hasn't spread beyond the wall of your gallbladder, you will need to have your gallbladder removed in a cholecystectomy operation.
-However, if your cancer has spread beyond your gallbladder, your surgeon may also need to remove tissues to which the cancer has spread to.
-These may include lymph nodes, part of your liver and depending on how much your cancer has spread, other organs such as your pancreas or part of your bowel.
+If your cancer hasn't spread beyond the wall of your gallbladder, you may only need to have your gallbladder removed.
+This operation is called a cholecystectomy.
+However, if your cancer has spread to tissues beyond your gallbladder, you will be advised to have these removed with a bigger operation.
+Other parts of your body that may need to be removed include:

 Being diagnosed with cancer can be distressing for you and your family.
 An important part of cancer treatment is having support to deal with the emotional aspects as well as the physical symptoms.
 Specialist cancer doctors and nurses are experts in providing the care and support you need, and may also visit you at home.
 If you have more advanced cancer, further care is available to you in hospices or at home.